Have Questions?

 732-602-9000 x403

-Ramas Counseling Center is 3.8 miles from Rahway, New Jersey
+Ramas Counseling Center is 3.8 miles from Rahway, NJ

-Ramas Counseling Center has been offering recovery treatment and rehabilitation services to residents of the Rahway area.
+Ramas Counseling Center has been offering recovery treatment and rehabilitation services to residents of the Rahway, New Jersey area.
 Today, Ramas Counseling Center offers services like group therapy, trauma therapy, behavior modification, relapse prevention, anger management, substance abuse counseling approach and others in line with its belief of following rehabilitation treatments that work best to help addicts achieve sobriety.

 This alcohol and drug treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - inpatient drug and alcohol rehab centers, outpatient individual counseling, short term drug rehab centers, outpatient detoxification programs, long term drug and alcohol rehab facilities and others.